appliedblockchain/giano/README.md

 # Passkey PoC

 This repository is a demo showing how the user can authenticate on a smart contract using a Passkey.
+Relevant bits:
+- [AuthClient.tsx](./src/client/components/AuthClient.tsx): the full logic running on client side.
+- [Passkey.sol](./contracts/Passkey.sol): the smart contract method verifying the signature.

 ## Development